kbaseattic/data_api/docs/index.rst

     |     Workspace/Datastores    |
     +-----------------------------+

+Here we see that the Data API library is called by Services or Narrative code cells (via the backend Jupyter/IPython kernel), and communicates with the underlying data stores on behalf of its clients.

 Using the Data API
 ==================

-There are two primary modes of using the Data API: interactively and programmatically.
+There are two primary modes of using the Data API: interactively, as in the Narrative UI or Jupyter noteboook, and programmatically, as from an installed service.
 Interactively, the API can be imported into in the IPython/Jupyter notebook or Narrative and used to explore and examine data objects.
 Results will be automatically displayed as HTML and inline plots.
 Programmatically,